What does a recruiter do?

 Who are your colleagues as a recruiter?

 The colleagues you work with as a recruiter will depend on where you work.
-You will often work with HR specialists to make sure that the job postings you create list all of the requirements and accurately explain the duties of those positions.
+You will often work with HR managers and HR specialists and HR generalists to make sure that the job postings you create list all of the requirements and accurately explain the duties of those positions.
 Many recruiters have employees who report to them.
 These employees are responsible for finding talented candidates from outside sources.
-Expect to work with the head of each department within your organization to create job postings and move candidates through your hiring pipeline.
+Expect to work with the head of each department and with project managers within your organization to create job postings and move candidates through your hiring pipeline.
 You will often work by yourself when you attend conferences, but you may travel with a small group to college campuses.

 What is the work schedule of a recruiter?